Website National Academies of Sciences, Engineering, and Medicine

 Physical Capabilities: Ability to work at a computer for extended periods of time.

 Supervisory Responsibilities/Controls: Reports to Director.
 General direction is provided.

-Work Environment: Hybrid Office/Telecommute environment with the ability to work remotely up to 50% of the time, with occasional travel between National Academies’ facilities and to off-site meeting/sponsor locations.
+Work Environment: Hybrid Office/Telecommute environment, with occasional travel between National Academies’ facilities and to off-site meeting/sponsor locations.
 In accordance with the National Academies’ commitment to provide a safe and healthy workplace, all employees must be fully vaccinated against COVID-19, except as otherwise permitted under a reasonable accommodation for medical or religious reasons.
 Unless granted an accommodation, successful applicants will be required to confirm their vaccination status and proof of vaccination promptly upon beginning employment.
 Applicants needing accommodations should indicate this in their application; applicants will not be discriminated against in the hiring process on the basis of requesting an accommodation.